netw0rm/atlaskit/packages/ak-editor-core/docs/USAGE.md

 **Import:** `import { … } from '@NAME@'`

 A set of tools for emitting analytics relating to user interaction with the product.
 These can be wired into product integrations.
-Transportion is left as the responsibility for the product.
+Transport is left as the responsibility for the product.

 ### Plugins